wp-plugins/nokia-mapsplaces/readme.txt

 == Changelog ==
 = 1.5.0 =
-* Geo Ip Location is used for initial map position
+* Geo IP Location, then browser language preference is used for initial map position
-* Map Right Click location selection
+* Map Right Click location selection (possible coordinate selection when address is not available)
 * Introducing preview bubble during result selection
 * Possible place selection and zoom into place from the preview bubble
 * More search results displayed on map
 * Improved searching experience
 * Rendered map icons are clickable
 * Instant zooming to cities, countries and administration areas when searched
-* Increasing popup window and map size
+* Increasing Thickbox window and map size
 * Introducing place title change
-* Possible coordinate selection when address is not available
+* Tile type on "Customize your map" set according to tile type on "Search for the place or address"
+* Improved support for legacy addresses
 * Fixed layout issues
 = 1.4.0 =
 * Nokia Maps API (2.2.0) used to generate Map and Places information